Jason Soza Photography

 Coachella @ Indio, CA, April 2010

 I attended this year’s Coachella Valley Music and Arts Festival and WOW.
 People everywhere.
-75,000 – 100,000 to be exact.
+75,000 – 100,000 to be somewhat exact.
 Amazing to see 2x to 3x the population of Juneau all in one place.
 The people-watching opportunities were equally amazing – for example, I saw a hula-hooping unicorn, a blue man, and a panda bear.
 And I hadn’t even had anything to drink.
 Proof of the blue man can be seen below.

 The weather was awesome and my burned shoulders are evidence of that.
 90 degrees every day, sunshine, and a nice breeze in the evening.